 To help us understand yoga’s view on freedom, we can look at the opposing principle—bondage—a form of self-inflicted slavery.
 Imagine the classic image of someone attached to a ball and chain.
 The ball is heavy, very tiresome to carry around, and the chain is unbreakable.

 The ball represents our desires.
 Desires could include those for material goods, or for situations or experiences.
-Desire comes in many forms, from a simple preference to a burning, all-encompassing passion.
-The chain represents our attachment to those things.
+A desire may come in any form, from a simple preference to a burning, all-encompassing passion.
+The chain represents our attachment to the things we desire.
 It’s not desire itself that affects our mental peace—it’s the chain, the attachment, to the fulfillment of that desire.
 A desire says, “Oh, look at that pretty bauble—I would like to have that bauble.”
 An attachment says, “I must have that bauble.
 I won’t be happy until it’s mine.”

 When we’re attached to having things a certain way, our peace of mind is affected.
 Without peace, there is no happiness—and no freedom.
 A truly free person is not shackled by desires and attachments.